johancantona/SSL-and-custom-domains-MAMP/README.md

 # SSL-and-custom-domains-MAMP
-Add SSL and set custom domains for MAMP free version
+How to add SSL to custom domains and localhost for MAMP (free version)

-🚩 This example is tested in MAMP 6.3 (Chrome and Safari) 🚩 Very important that the MAMP ports are set to 80 & 3306 🚩 Change the paths and the testdomain.test to whatever you want
+🚩 This example is tested in MAMP 6.3 (Chrome and Safari)

+🚩 Very important that the MAMP ports are set to 80 & 3306

+🚩 Change the paths and the testdomain.test to whatever you want

 - [ ] In etc/hosts point 127.0.0.1 to testdomain.test